e-abdi/Open-Source-Glider/Sensors/CTD.rst

 Another newer method of measuring conductivity is by using an inductive conductivity cell where instead of directly measuring the resistance, the sensor measure changes in the electric field inside a toroidal coil.
 RBR which manufactures some other excellent sensors, seems to have the new CT of choice for gliders!
+These are much easier to install and remove (at least from Seagliders) and have a much quicker calibration time.
+RBR offers a Three-or-Free calibration guarantee where if they don't manage to calibrate these within three weeks, it's free of charge!
+Whereas Seabird calibration can often take anywhere from three months to a year!
+Another advantage is that these won't get mistaken for a handle on Seagliders!

 .. image:: /images/legato.png